mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/track-2-of-22069116" target="_blank">Listen to Part 2 on mnzencenter.org</a>
 </p>

-**Katagiri Roshi:** ... guests, to be immersed in the host.
+> At the same time there must be readiness on the part of the guests to be immersed in the heart of the host.

+**Katagiri Roshi:** [...]
 Yes it is.

 The practice of zazen is to make you forget all worldly affairs.
 That’s why in *Fukanzazengi*, Dogen Zenji [says], “Throw away all affairs.”
 Even good and bad, right and wrong – anyway, sit down.
 This is the total picture of zazen; just like a tea ceremony.

-So tea ceremony is the ... what would you say ... artistic expression of religion.
-Not [the] religious expression of art.
+So the tea ceremony is... what would you say... the artistic expression of religion. *Not* the religious expression of art.
 Do you understand that difference?

-So the purpose of zazen is to make you completely forget all worldly affairs, and simultaneously there must be a very compassionate consideration, which there must be the readiness on the part of you to be immersed in the heart of zazen.
-If you just be there, it’s not good enough.
-Because still you cannot be immersed in the real heart of zazen or tea ceremony.
+So the purpose of zazen is to make you completely forget all worldly affairs, and simultaneously there must be a very compassionate consideration, [in] which there must be readiness on [your part] to be immersed in the heart of zazen.
+If you just be there, it’s not good enough, because still you cannot be immersed in the real heart of zazen or the tea ceremony.

 For instance, nature.
-If you go to the wilderness, if you are just right in the middle of the wilderness, you completely forget, you know?
-Forget the worldly affairs.
-Completely beyond you try to forget or you don’t try to forget.
-So what is nature, real nature?
+If you go to the wilderness, if you are just right in the middle of the wilderness, you completely forget [...] worldly affairs.
+Completely beyond [whether] you try to forget or you don’t try to forget.
+So what is real nature?
 What is the heart of nature?
-Heart of nature is to forget you, completely worldly affairs.
+The heart of nature is [for you to completely forget] worldly affairs.

-But forget doesn’t mean ignore.
-To forget worldly affairs means you can see the worldly affairs from a completely different angle.
-This is called *to forget*.
-Not [to] destroy; not to keep away from worldly affairs.
+But forget doesn’t mean *ignore*.
+To forget worldly affairs means you can see the worldly affairs from a completely different angle; this is called *to forget*.
+Not [to] destroy, not to keep away from worldly affairs.
 Because your body and mind are already nothing but the worldly affairs.
-So to forget worldly affairs, what does it mean by forgetting the worldly affairs?
+So what does it mean [to forget] worldly affairs?
 If you see worldly affairs in terms of worldly affairs, you never have a chance to see the depth of the worldly affairs, how sublime it is.
 So you have to see worldly affairs from a completely different angle.
-That is somewhere, something beyond your attempt of satisfying your desires.
+That is something beyond your attempt of satisfying your desires.
 That is the total picture of nature.

 So, just be there.
 Go.
 Sit down there.

-That’s nature, wildernes.
+That’s nature, wilderness.
 Just like zazen.

-But is that enough for us, just be there?
-No. Still there must be compassionate consideration that there must be readiness.
-You must be ready to be immersed in the heart of the nature.
-Because, if you just be there, very naturally your desire appears and disappears, appears and disappears.
-So very naturally, you mishandle nature.
-Because you are already worldly affairs.
-So worldly affairs always demonstrates yourself as good or bad, right or wrong... failure or success, et cetera.
+But is that enough for us, *just be there*?
+No. Still there must be compassionate consideration, that [...] you must be ready to be immersed in the heart of nature.
+Because, if you just be there, very naturally your desire appears and disappears, appears and disappears, so very naturally, you mishandle nature.
+Because you are already worldly affairs, so worldly affairs always demonstrates yourself as good or bad, right and wrong, failure or success, et cetera.
 So if you don’t feel good, you can destroy the nature.
 So nature is always used by your desires.
 This is human beings.

-So very naturally, you cannot hurt the heart of the nature, if you are there.
+So very naturally, you cannot hurt the heart of nature if you are there.
 As much as possible, you must bring the harmony to your life, and to the rhythm of nature.
-For this, you should accept the rhythm of nature, which it possesses, in itself.
+For this, you should accept the rhythm of nature, which it possesses in itself.

-And also you must always try to tune into the rhythm of real nature, what the real nature is.
+And also you must always try to tune into the rhythm of *real* nature, what the real nature is.
 You have to tune in.
 That is human effort.

-That is called *bendo*, okay? *Bendo*; we say *practice*.
-Bendo means expend your every possible effort or energy toward the way.
-Not for the purpose of satisfying your desires.
-Toward the Way.
-Way means perfect harmonious rhythm of nature, wilderness.
-So you cannot hurt.
+That is called *bendo*, okay? *Bendo*; we say *practice*. *Bendo* means [to] expend your every possible effort or energy toward the way, not for the purpose of satisfying your desires.
+Toward the Way. *The Way* means perfect harmonious rhythm of nature, wilderness.
+So you cannot hurt [it].

-So that’s why here it says, “At the same time there must be readiness on the part of the guests to be immersed in the heart of the host.
-That is, a sympathetic frame of mind must exist.”
+So that’s why here it says, “At the same time there must be readiness on the part of the guests to be immersed in the heart of the host.”

+> That is, a sympathetic frame of mind must exist.

-So there how can you tune into the heart of the wilderness?
-That is by your sympathetic consideration, compassionate consideration.
-From moment to moment, constantly.
+So how can you tune into the heart of the wilderness?
+That is by your sympathetic consideration, compassionate consideration – from moment to moment, constantly.

 In other words, it is called *bendo*.
-That’s why bendo is translated “negotiating.”
-Dancing, or making suits, or making a dress, whatever it is.
-There is no particular pattern, “this is perfect dance,” or “this is perfect pattern to create your dress.”
-No. Completely you should forget it, that human desires.
-And then all you have to do is keep your eyes open always figuring out the way how to make, how to create fashion, or dance, from moment to moment.
+That’s why *bendo* is translated [as] “negotiating” with the Way.
+Dancing, or making suits, or making a dress – whatever it is.
+There is no particular pattern, [like] “this is perfect dance,” or “this is perfect pattern to create your dress.”
+No. Completely you should forget it.
+[That is] human desires.
+And then all you have to do is keep your eyes open always figuring out the way, how to make, how to create – fashion, or dance – from moment to moment.
 So creating dance is really alive; not [the] idea of dance.

-And then after creation of dance, then the people see it and think it or consider it, and then we can make a frame, of “what is creative dance you have practiced.”
+And then after creation of dance, then the people see it and think it or consider it, and then we can make a frame, of “what is the creative dance you have practiced.”
 That is something written in words, in a book.
 Instruction of dance.
 But real dance must be creative.

 So your life is creative.

-So not only the Buddhistic practice.
-Whatever you do, or whatever occupation you follow, always underlying essence, there is negation.
+Not only the Buddhistic practice.
+Whatever you do, or whatever occupation you follow, always underlying essence there is negation.
 The negation is not to destroy you, or to reduce, or to make yourself small.
 No. To enhance you, to make yourself *bigger*, in a sense.
-But according to common sense, if your ego is negated, you don’t feel good, because self is not accepted.
-But if you really want to be something – photographer, or whatever it is – as a human being, if you really want to be a real human being from moment to moment, as a student, as a teacher, as a zazen practice, as a housewife or janitor, whatever.
-You must be actors, but you are not human actors.
+But according to common sense, if your ego is negated, you don’t feel good, because [the] self is not accepted.
+But if you really want to be something – photographer, or whatever it is – as a human being, if you really want to be a real human being from moment to moment – as a student, as a teacher, as a zazen practice, as a housewife or janitor, whatever – you must be actors, but you are not human actors.

 You must be a puppet, in a sense.
-But if you become a puppet, it’s not a puppet.
-You have to instill the all human spirit into the puppet.
-At that time, puppet is really alive.
+But if you become a puppet, it’s not a puppet: you have to instill the all human spirit into the puppet.
+At that time, the puppet is really alive.

-*Puppet* means your object.
-Your object, in a sense, in your everyday life.
-Broom, cushions, vacuum cleaners, toilet paper.
-Just like a puppet.
+*Puppet* means your object, in a sense, in your everyday life.
+Broom, cushions, vacuum cleaners, toilet paper: just like a puppet.

-So you have to deal with a puppet in toilet paper, but toilet paper is not real puppet, you know?
-You are dealing with.
-Do toilet paper must be something you install your spirit into it.
+So you have to deal with a puppet in toilet paper, but toilet paper is not a real puppet you are dealing with.
+So toilet paper must be something you install your spirit into.
 At that time, toilet paper as a puppet really acts [on] the stage.
-That is called beauty of the puppet show.
+That is called *beauty of the puppet show*.

-That’s why Dogen Zenji always [says], not only doing zazen but everyday life, how to deal with everyday life.
+That’s why Dogen Zenji always [talks about] not only doing zazen but everyday life, how to deal with everyday life.

+#### 2 - 12:28

 So while I [was] in Japan, after coming back from Japan, I have to think [about] Buddhism in the United States again and again.
 I don’t know what to do; I cannot find *yet* concrete aspect.
 Have to deal with.
 What I can tell you is, that Buddhism in the United States in Japan, which is always used for the sake of attempt of satisfying human desires.
 That’s why it’s growing big.
 But I don’t know if it is good or not.
 It’s really questionable.